 Protecting areas critical for the region's marine turtles will simultaneously yield a range of socio-economic benefits for people.
 Maintaining coastal water quality, protecting habitat used as nursery grounds for seafood species that support commercial and subsistence fisheries, and generally protecting mangrove and reef habitat in a way that reduces threats from coastal hazards - such as erosion, flooding, and strong wave action - is good for humans as well as turtles.

-The overarching goal of the proposed IOSEA Marine Turtle Site Network is thus to:
+The overarching goal of the proposed IOSEA Marine Turtle Site Network is thus to promote the long-term conservation of sites of regional value for benefit of marine turtles and their habitats.